 During the mid-1930s, two significant SS subdivisions came into existence.
 One was the “SS Verfügungstruppen,” or SS-VT, a military unit whose members were quartered in barracks.
 In order to be accepted into the SS-VT, recruits had to agree to a four-year compulsory terms of service.

 The second subdivision was the “Totenkopfverbande,” or “Death’s Head Unit,” whose members operated Hitler’s concentration camps.
 The Totenkopfverbande was so named because the caps worn by its members were decorated with an insignia that featured the image of a skull.
-This emblem was not meant to imply that the Totenkopfverbande was carrying out murderous acts.
-Rather, it symbolized that the unit was committed to remaining faithful to Hitler to the death.

 World War II and the Waffen-SS